Medically reviewed on August 17, 2018

 The more severe your preeclampsia and the earlier it occurs in your pregnancy, the greater the risks for you and your baby.
 Preeclampsia may require induced labor and delivery.

 Delivery by cesarean delivery (C-section) may be necessary if there are clinical or obstetric conditions that require a speedy delivery.
-Your obstetric provider will assist you in deciding what type of delivery is correct for your condition.
+Otherwise, your doctor may recommend a scheduled vaginal delivery.
+Your obstetric provider will talk with you about what type of delivery is right for your condition.

 Complications of preeclampsia may include: